 Divide the dough into two equal sections then flatten both sections.
 Wrap in plastic wrap and refrigerate for 1 hour or until the dough is firm.

 Allow the oven to heat to 350°F while finishing the cookie preparation.

 Flour a flat surface lightly and place the sections of flattened firm dough onto the surface.
 Use a shamrock cookie cutter and cut the dough out into cookie pieces.
 Place the pieces on a cookie sheet covered with parchment paper in a single layer.
 Prick each cookie in the middle with a fork.

 Bake 8 minutes or until set.
 Allow the cookies to cool 2 minutes then transfer to a wire rack to completely cool to room temperature.

 Spread six cooled cookies with the ice cream using about 1/4 cup for each cookie.
 Top the ice cream with the remaining 6 cookies.
 Wrap each cookie individually in plastic freezer wrap and freeze for 1 hour or until the ice cream is frozen solid.

 This frozen cookie sandwich recipe makes 6 frosty shamrock cookies.

-Bookmark this St Patrick's Day cookie recipes, as your friends and family will love this homemade St. Patrick's day treat.
+Bookmark these St Patrick's Day cookie recipes, as your friends and family will love the homemade St. Patrick's day treats!